top of page

 HYPOGLYCEMIA IN LYME

 "Lyme disease can impair adrenal function, which in turn can cause reactive hypoglycemia (blood sugar swings).
-This is also a common symptom of babesia.
+This is also a common symptom of Babesia.
 Hypoglycemia was one of the first symptoms I experienced."

-"Many Lyme and babesia patients experience hypoglycemia and also find themselves treated by doctors who aren’t familiar with the connections.
+"Many Lyme and Babesia patients experience hypoglycemia and also find themselves treated by doctors who aren’t familiar with the connections.
 As a result, hypoglycemics, like myself, also struggle with weight management, and with the frustration and embarrassment of having to interrupt social interactions or work meetings to eat, often at inopportune times."

-Happened to me
+Happened to me:

 Note: